 The jury may be out on the virtues of a 100% raw food diet, but the good news is that you don’t have to eat only raw food to experience its benefits.
 Any major impact to the body usually does it more harm than good.
 Safely integrating raw foods into your diet will reduce the chances of unpleasant detox symptoms.

 Instead of going cold turkey, begin by adding more smoothies, shakes, salads and soups into your diet.
 If you normally have eggs and bacons for breakfast, first blend and drink up a glass of your favourite fruit smoothie or protein shake, and then enjoy your eggs and bacon.
 What typically happens is that you’ll only be able to eat half the amount you usually do.
+For most of us, the point is not to aim for a total transition to raw foodism but to gradually up our intake of fresh, unprocessed food.
+After all, cutting back on frivolous calories and nourishing out bodies with the right, nutritious good is the sure and indisputable route to better health.

 No comments: